ChinHongTan/ChinoKafuu/README.md

   <br>
 </h1>

-**The bot is now being translated into TypeScript!
+**Note: The bot is now being translated into TypeScript!
 As I am new to TypeScript, you can expect me to upload very slowly in the following couple weeks.
 Bug fixing rate will also be affected, sorry for the inconvenience!**
+**Note 2: I am now migrating from discord.js v12 to v13.
+No new commands will be updated before I finish migrating!**

 A nice little discord bot I make to learn JavaScript and how bots works XD